B.C. II: Grog's Revenge: Gameplay

 The player must navigate Thor through the mountains, collecting clams.
 As in the comic strip, clams are used as money.
 The object of the game is to collect enough clams to pay a toll to another caveman, Peter, which will allow Thor to access the next mountain.

 The player moves Thor along the mountainside and through caves.
 When on the mountainside, Thor can move in all four directions, but must avoid falling off the cliff, slamming into a wall, or hitting a rock or hole.
 When in a cave, the screen is dark except for a beam of light emanating from the player's position.
 Here, Thor may move from side to side, avoiding stalagmites.

 There are two enemies that Thor must avoid: One is the 'Tiredactyl' which chases Thor upon sight, hoping to consume his tire (and costing him one life).
 The other is Grog; if he and Thor are on the same level, an alarm melody will play.
 If Grog catches up to or meets Thor, he will shout "GROG", launching Thor skyward and ending the game.

 If the player collects enough clams before arriving at the end of the mountain trail, he proceeds to the next mountain; otherwise, he must go back and collect more clams.

 Ports

-The Commodore 64 and Coleco ADAM versions has 15 stages (5 per set).
-The MSX and ColecoVision versions only has 5 stages.
+The Commodore 64 and Coleco ADAM versions have 15 stages (5 per set).
+The MSX and ColecoVision versions only have 5 stages.

 Due to a programming error, none of the MSX releases can be completed.
 The same goes for the ColecoVision version, although the bug was fixed for the Coleco Canada release.
 This bug was fixed by Félix Espina, a programmer from Spain in 2019.